Bertrand-mg/InteractiveGallery/README.md

    Example
    >>node arrayMap.js

-   Generating the output of code in the CLI
+   Generating the output of code in the CL

+   The outputs of Scripts
+       arrayMap.js     :
+                         true
+       stringTransform :
+                         regrubmaH
+                         80 105 122 122 97
+                         eikooC pihC etalocohC